apache/flink/docs/dev/table/tableApi.md

 Table right = tableEnv.fromDataSet(ds2, "d, e, f");
 Table result = left.join(right).where("a = d").select("a, b, e");
 {% endhighlight %}
+<p><b>Note:</b> For streaming queries the required state to compute the query result might grow infinitely depending on the number of distinct input rows.
+Please provide a query configuration with valid retention interval to prevent excessive state size.
+See <a href="streaming.html">Streaming Concepts</a> for details.</p>
       </td>
     </tr>